DubstepJS/core/README.md

 type ParserOptions = ?{mode: ?('typescript' | 'flow')};
 ```

 Parses a Javascript code string into a `BabelPath`.
-The default `mode` is `flow`.
+The default `mode` is `typescript`.
 The parser configuration follows [Postel's Law](https://en.wikipedia.org/wiki/Robustness_principle), i.e. it accepts all syntax options supported by Babel in order to maximize its versatility.

 See the [Babel handbook](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md) for more information on `BabelPath`'s API.